Especially for Writers.

 When searching for places to submit shorter works, word count is key.
 Many journals top out submissions at 5,000, 10,000 or 20,000 words, but you won’t find them here.
 This compilation lists journals that specialize in lesser word counts and publish on a regular basis.
 Some are (paid) markets and/or have additional competitions.
 Check the publications’ guidelines for details, genre or theme preferences and submission windows.
-Please note, some of these publications may charge a (reading fee).
+Please note, some of these publications may charge a reading fee.
 There are many contests out there too, but are not tracked here.
+Please send an email if you find journals on the Short List to be defunct.

 Lines+Stars | poetry and short prose of all kinds.